Robert Gardner Jr. House

-The Robert Gardner Jr. House, in Millcreek, Utah, was listed on the National Register of Historic Places in 2018 and is located at 1475 E. Murphy's Ln. in Millcreek.
+The Robert Gardner Jr. House, is a historic residence in Millcreek, Utah, United States, is a that is listed on the National Register of Historic Places (NRHP).

+Description

-Built in 1848, is likely the oldest standing European American structure in the state of Utah, dating to the year of the Mexican cession of the Alta California region to the United States following the Mexican-American War.
+The house is located at 1475 East Murphy's Lane in Millcreek.
+Built in 1848, is likely the oldest standing European American structure in the state of Utah, dating to the year of the Mexican Cession of the Alta California region to the United States following the Mexican-American War.

 Robert Gardner Jr. was born in Scotland and kept a journal during his time in Utah which survives.